Pamuditha-Madushan/Dispensary-Reservation-System-Backend/README.md

 # Medical-Center-Reservation-System-Backend

-#Developed using node,js and firebase ..
+#Developed using node.js, express.js and firebase admin ..

--- User authentication api part is completed --
+-- User authentication and authorization api part is completed --